huguesalary/Magento-Varnish/README.md

 Important notes
 ---------------

+ - You should consider this extension as a **beta, not suitable for production use**
  - I wrote this extension on Magento 1.6.1.0, with only **one** store, and **did not** test it on any other version, nor on a **multistore** system.
  - I tried to minimize as **much** as I could *Core Overrides*.